Dynamics of Non-minimally Coupled Scalar Fields in the Jordan Frame: Acknowledgments

 \section{Acknowledgments}

-TO would like to thank Valerie Domcke, Nadav Outmezguine and Marko Simonovic for insightful discussions.
+We would like to thank Nicol\'as Loayza for useful numerical assistance and for validating a number of results presented here.
+In addition, TO would also like to thank Valerie Domcke, Alan Guth, David I. Kaiser, Nadav Outmezguine and Marko Simonovic for insightful discussions.
 DGF (ORCID 0000-0002-4005-8915) is supported by a Ram\'on y Cajal contract with Ref.~RYC-2017-23493.
 This work is also supported by project PROMETEO/2021/083 from Generalitat Valenciana, and by project PID2020-113644GB-I00 from Ministerio de Ciencia e Innovaci\'on.